microsoft/BotFramework-WebChat/samples/01.getting-started/k.direct-line-token/README.md

 ## Calling the API and rendering Web Chat

-The UI calls the API and uses the resulting Direct Line token to render Web Chat:
+The client-side page calls the API and uses the resulting Direct Line token to render Web Chat:

 ```js
 // public/index.html